manisha069/HacktoberFest21/README.md

 # HacktoberFest21

 Hello Hackers!
-HacktoberFest has begun again for year 2021, and everyone's excited to get started!
+HacktoberFest has begun again for year 2021, and everyone's Excited to get started!

 ### What is Hacktoberfest?